Houston Astros sign stealing scandal: Background

 Sign stealing is not inherently against baseball rules and has long been considered part of the game, as it is considered an observational loophole.
 In 2017, The New York Times wrote that sign stealing was "something of an art form in baseball" which "is tolerated, even admired".
 Many players and coaches are considered masters at stealing signs.

 However, Major League Baseball (MLB) has long frowned upon the use of technology to steal signs.
 In 1961, the National League (NL) banned the use of a "mechanical device" to steal signs.
 While MLB did not, at the time, specifically ban electronic equipment, it issued a memorandum in 2001 stating that teams cannot use electronic equipment to communicate with each other during games, especially for the purpose of stealing signs.
 In September 2017, after the Boston Red Sox were fined for using a smartwatch to try to steal signs, Commissioner of Baseball Rob Manfred issued a memo to all 30 clubs warning that future incidents of electronic sign stealing "will be subject to more serious sanctions, including the possible loss of draft picks".

 In 2014, as part of the expansion of replay review in MLB, all 30 teams were permitted to install video replay rooms in their stadiums with live camera feeds, and the dugout was permitted to communicate with staffers in the room.
-As MLB realized that teams were potentially using the video replay room for other purposes, including sign stealing, MLB placed league officials in the replay rooms for the first time beginning in the 2018 playoffs.
+MLB eventually realized that these rooms could be used for other purposes, including sign stealing.
+During the 2018 playoffs, a league official was stationed in each replay room.